esr360/Kayzen-GS/README.md

 #### Fractions

-You can define any number of fractions you desire, and call them what you want.
-The values here are used for both the default grid system as well as the semantic one.
+This is where you can define the names for any fractions you wish to use in your grid system.

-> The helper classes used for the default grid system are generated from these values.
+> These values are used to generate the helper classes.
+Be wary not to include too many values here.

 ```scss
 'fractions' : (